this-is-batman/Smart_grid/README.md

 By observing the trends in data demands in these `3` years, we are trying to **generate** an **optimal** algorithm to predict the energy usage for the year `2017`.

-We are tring to design an algorithm which meets our energy demands when considered for a **medium term forecasting model**.
+We are trying to design an algorithm which meets our energy demands when considered for a **medium term forecasting model**.